AthenZ/athenz/docs/example_java_decentralized_access.md

     * [Site Editor Access](#site-editor-access)
     * [Other Test Cases](#other-test-cases)

-In the decentralized access control model, the client service/user presents an authentication token (NToken) from SIA Provider to get an authorization token (ZToken) from ZTS, and then presents the ZToken to a target service to access its resources.
+In the decentralized access control model, the client service/user uses its identity x.509 certificate along with its private key that it got from local SIA (1) to get an authorization token (Access Token) from ZTS (2), and then presents the access token to a target service to access its resources (3).

 ![Decentralized Authorization for Services](images/decentralized_authz_for_services.png)